vatsalvasani/vatsalvasani/README.md

 ## Competitive Programming

-I have a strong passion for competitive programming and have achieved significant milestones in various coding platforms:

-- Codechef: 5-star coder (1705 maximium rating)
+- Codechef: 1705 maximium rating
 - Leetcode: More Then 200 Problem Solved.
 - More Then 400 Problem Solved Across The Coding Platform.